sujitkumarsingh/SortingUsingLambda/README.md

-# potf_intg
+# top_intg
-This Git repository contains all integrations in support of the "Platform of the Future" project.
+This Git repository contains all code for The Oracle Program - Integration Track.